GryphLifeContact Us

 The ISC works with a variety of Elders and Knowledge Holders to provide personal consultation, conversation, guidance and mentorship to Indigenous students and the campus community

-Elders and Knowledge Keepers hold a significant role in First Nations, Inuit and Métis cultures.
+Elders and Knowledge Holders hold a significant role in First Nations, Inuit and Métis cultures.
 In the community, they are considered to be respected leaders, advisors, teachers, and caregivers.
 They possess a wealth of knowledge, skills, life experience and wisdom that they are eager to share with the younger generations.

-Elders and Knowledge Keepers are available at the Indigenous Student Centre to provide personal consultation, conversation, guidance and mentorship to First Nations, Métis & Inuit students and the campus community.
+Elders and Knowledge Holders are available at the Indigenous Student Centre to provide personal consultation, conversation, guidance and mentorship to First Nations, Métis & Inuit students and the campus community.
 They engage with students using a variety of methods including one-on-one sessions, group meetings or classes, sharing or teaching circles, storytelling and ceremony.

-The Indigenous Student Centre is able to provide connections for Elders and Knowledge Keepers to guest lecture, speak on a variety of topics, and provide openings, prayers, or drumming at events.
+The Indigenous Student Centre is able to provide connections for Elders and Knowledge Holders to guest lecture, speak on a variety of topics, and provide openings, prayers, or drumming at events.
 Email elders@uoguelph.ca for more information.

 smudge and eagle feather